KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 }
 ```

-This uniform is an *array* of 4x4 matrices - one matrix for each joint.
+This uniform is an *array* of 4&times;4 matrices, one matrix for each joint.
 In the shader, these matrices are combined to compute the actual skinning matrix for each vertex.
 How exactly these matrices are combined based on the skinning joints and weights will be explained below.
 Here, the focus is on how the actual joint matrices are computed so that they can be passed to the vertex shader.

 The joint matrix for each joint has to perform the following transformations to the vertices:

 - The vertices have to be brought into the coordinate system of the skeleton.
-This is done by transforming them with the `bindShapeMatrix`
+This is done by transforming them with the `bindShapeMatrix`.
 - The vertices have to be prepared to be transformed with the *current* global transform of the joint node.
 Therefore, they are transformed with the `inverseBindMatrix` of the joint node.
-This is the inverse of the global transform of the joint node *in its original state*, when no animations have been applied yet
+This is the inverse of the global transform of the joint node *in its original state*, when no animations have been applied yet.
 - The vertices have to be transformed with the *current* global transform of the joint node.
 Together with the transformation from the `inverseBindMatrix`, this will cause the vertices to be transformed only based on the current transform of the node, in the coordinate space of the current joint node.
-- The vertices have to be transformed with *inverse* of the global transform of the node that the mesh is attached to - because this transform is already done using the model-view-matrix, and thus has to be cancelled out from the skinning computation
+- The vertices have to be transformed with *inverse* of the global transform of the node that the mesh is attached to because this transform is already done using the model-view-matrix, and thus has to be cancelled out from the skinning computation.

 So the pseudocode for computing the joint matrix of joint `j` may look as follows: